-No matter what your language level or learning goals, the NYUSPS Programs in Business English has courses to meet your needs.
+No matter what your language level or learning goals, the NYUSPS Programs in English has courses to meet your needs.
 We offer a wide range of English courses designed for learners at all levels.
 Additionally, we are able to design custom programs tailored to your unique circumstances.
-Contact us for more information about custom programs.
+Contact us for more information about custom programs. *Current Schedule and Fees*

 ESL-NI 5100 Topics In International Business Culture: Providing Excellent Customer Service